 B rief Professional History

 Gqola teaches undergraduate and postgraduate courses on African continental and diasporic literatures.
-She also (co)teaches a postgraduate course on Gender and Media.
-She has supervised postgraduate work on media, gender, race and sexualities as well as on her research focus areas listed above.
+She also (co)teaches a postgraduate course on Writing Slavery in the African World.
+She has supervised postgraduate work on various litetary topics, media, gender, race and sexualities as well as on her research focus areas listed above.

 2011.
 "Whirling words? women's poetry, feminist imagination and contemporary South African publics". (peer reviewed, guest editor's introduction), Scrutiny2: Issues in English Studies in Southern Africa.
 16.2

 2011.
 "Through Zanele Muholi's eyes: reimagining ways of seeing Black lesbians", in Sylvia Tamale. ed.
 African Sexualities: A Reader.
 London: Fahamu

 2010.
 What is slavery to me: Postcolonial/Slave Memory in Post-Apartheid South Africa (Wits University Press)

 2009.
 "The difficult task of normalising freedom: spectacular masculinities, Ndebele's literary/cultural commentary and post-apartheid life", English in Africa.
 36.1

 2009.
 "Pushing out from the centre: (Black) feminist imagination, redefined politics and emergent trends in South African poetry", XCP: Cross Cultural Poetics.
 21/22

 2007.
 "How the 'cult of femininity' and violent masculinities support endemic gender based violence in contemporary South Africa", African Identities.
 51.1

 2006.
 "Crafting epicentres of agency': Sarah Bartmann and African Feminist Literary Imaginings", Quest: An African Journal of Philosophy.
 20.1/2 (Special Issue on African Feminism)